The Decline of Home Cooking: What’s Stopping Us

 This post will explore the psychological, social, and practical aspects of why many choose to forgo home cooking.
 By understanding these barriers, we can address them and inspire a renewed passion for cooking at home, transforming it from a chore into an enjoyable and rewarding experience.

-So Why Don't We Like to Cook at Home?
+So Why Don't We Cook at Home?

 Cooking at home can be enjoyable and rewarding, allowing one to experiment with flavors and create nourishing meals for oneself and loved ones.
 However, many people do not like to cook at home, preferring to order takeout or dine out at restaurants.
 There are several reasons why this may be the case, which we will explore in this essay.